Mrian07/Proyeksi/docs/development/running-tests/README.md

   adapter: postgresql
   encoding: unicode
   host: localhost
-  username: openproject
+  username: proyeksiapp
-  password: openproject-dev-password
+  password: proyeksiapp-dev-password

 development:
   <<: *default
-  database: openproject_dev
+  database: proyeksiapp_dev

 test:
   <<: *default
-  database: openproject_test
+  database: proyeksiapp_test
 ```

-The configuration above determines that a database called `openproject_test` is used for the backend unit and system tests.
+The configuration above determines that a database called `proyeksiapp_test` is used for the backend unit and system tests.
 The entire contents of this database is being removed during every test suite run.